tmn/blogposts/fusetools-start.md

 </App>
 ```

-or you can create a separate file.
-Like MyAwesomePanel.ux:
+... or you can create a separate file like this:

 ```xml
 <Panel ux:Class="MyAwesomePanel">